facelessuser/coloraide/docs/src/markdown/color.md

 potential colors on every character is not really efficient.
 What is recommended would be to apply this with some logic to find potential places in the buffer to test, and only test those places.

-In this example we construct a regex to find all valid formats, but we also try and filter out cases that are unfavorable, particularly in HTML or CSS.
+In this example, we construct a regex to find places within the buffer that potentially have a valid color, but we also try and filter out cases that are unfavorable, particularly in HTML or CSS.
 We don't want to match hex in HTML entities or color names that are part of color variables (`#!css var(--color-red)`).

 === "Code"